U.S. imposes sanctions on covert Iran oil-shipping network

 A preliminary investigation by the Greek shipping ministry has shown no Greek-flagged ship or Greek shipping company is involved in the case, the ministry said.

-A senior U.S. administration official dismissed Cambis’s denial in a telephone conference call with reporters on Thursday, saying the clandestine operation had been deliberately structured to conceal Iranian involvement.
+A senior U.S. administration official dismissed Cambis’ denial in a telephone conference call with reporters on Thursday, saying the clandestine operation had been deliberately structured to conceal Iranian involvement.

 As the sanctions have had increasing impact, so have the efforts to evade them, the official said.